Sitemap

 British Sign Language service

-British Sign Language Scotland runs a service for British Sign Language users and all of Scotland’s public bodies using video relay.
+Contact Scotland BSL runs a service for British Sign Language users and all of Scotland’s public bodies using video relay.
 This enables sign language users to contact public bodies and vice versa.
-The service operates from 8am to 12 midnight, 7 days a week.
+The service operates from 8.00am to 12.00am, 7 days a week.

 Technical information about this website’s accessibility

-The University of Edinburgh is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The University of Edinburgh is committed to making its websites and applications accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard, due to the non-compliances listed below.

 The content listed below is non-accessible for the following reasons.

-Non compliance with the accessibility regulations
+Non-compliance with the accessibility regulations

 Disproportionate burden